Balliol College home page

 • Dates of exams, subjects, date and class of degree(s)

-• Details of subsequent career
+• Details of subsequent career if provided by the old member

 • Date of death

 NB most entries are only 3-4 lines long, and not every type of information listed above will be available for every individual.
 Details of post-Balliol life depend heavily upon the individual concerned bothering to update the College.
-We can provide a typescript or facsimile of the Register entry.
+We can provide a facsimile of the Register entry.

 We also actively collect material about our alumni, and ask for reciprocal information exchange.
 It quite often happens with genealogical research that enquirers know a lot about some alumnus which is interesting to us, and anything about alumni which is put into our files will benefit future researchers.